biocore/q2-qemistree/README.md

   --o-classified-feature-data classified-merged-feature-data.qza
 ```

-The resulting table is also of the type `FeatureData[Molecules]` includes categorization of molecules in the Classyfire levels 'kingdom', 'superclass', 'class', 'subclass', and 'direct_parent'.
-Lastly, we include some utility functions in Qemistree that are most useful for visualizing the molecular hierarchy generated above.
+Lastly, Qemistree includes some utility functions that are most useful if users would like to visualize the molecular hierarchy generated above.

 1. Prune molecular hierarchy to keep only the molecules with annotations.